-We and certain of the selling stockholders have granted to the underwriters a 30-day option to purchase up to 451,825 additional shares at the initial public offering price less the underwriting discounts and commissions.
+Certain of the selling stockholders have granted to the underwriters a 30-day option to purchase up to additional shares at the initial public offering price less the underwriting discounts and commissions.

 The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus and to selling group members at that price less a selling concession of \$ per share.
 After the initial public offering the representatives may change the public offering price and concession.